openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

   authentication, it is given an `expires_at` value.
 When a token is used to get another token, the new token will have the same `expires_at` value as the original.

+- `audit_id` (string)

+  Specifies the unique identifier (UUID) assigned to the token itself.

+  This will revoke a single token only.
+This attribute mirrors the use of the ``Token Revocation List`` (the mechanism used prior to revocation events) but does not utilize data that could convey authorization (the ``token id``).

+  If an event is issued for `audit_id` then the event cannot contain an `audit_chain_id`.

+- `audit_chain_id` (string)

+  Specifies a group of tokens based upon the `audit_id` of the first token in the chain.
+If a revocation event specifies the `audit_chain_id` any token that is part of the token chain (based upon the original token at the start of the chain) will be revoked, including the original token at the start of the chain.

+  If an event is issued for `audit_chain_id` then the event cannot contain an `audit_id`.

 There properties are additive: Only a token that meets all of the specified criteria is considered revoked.